-Survey Junkie: Take short, easy and selected surveys and get paid up to $3 – $75 per each survey.
+Survey Junkie: Take short, easy, and selected surveys and get paid up to $3 – $75 per survey.
 Signup here.

 InboxDollars: Get paid to watch videos, play games, and shop online. $5 Signup bonus.
 One already made $75 within a week.
 Signup now.

-Vindale Research: Up to $50 per survey & $0.50 per email. $5 per referring friends, sharing payment receipts.
+Vindale Research: Up to $50 per survey & $0.50 per email. $5 per referring friend, sharing payment receipts.
 Join now for FREE.

 MyPoints: Get paid to watch videos, play games, and shop online. $10 Signup bonus Sign up now.